 Many construction workers mistakenly believe that they will not be able to file a legal claim against a negligent party because they are already receiving workers’ compensation.
 However, workers’ compensation only prevents you from filing a claim against your employer and the cause of your accident may have been caused by another negligent party.
 This third party, such as a contractor, manufacturer or delivery driver, can be held liable for your injuries.
 Often, the benefits of workers’ compensation are not enough to relieve the financial burden your injury has caused you or your loved one.
 Some workers may think that since they were partially to blame for the accident, they will not be able to recover any damages.
 If the accident was caused (even if partially) because of a violation of OSHA standards, then absolute liability exists and you will be able to recover.

-If you or a loved one has been injured due to a scaffolding accident, you should contact an experienced personal injury attorney at The Rothenberg Law Firm LLP to assist you in pursuing your case.
+If you or a loved one has been injured due to a scaffolding accident, you should contact an experienced construction accident lawyer at The Rothenberg Law Firm LLP to assist you in pursuing your case.
 You can reach The Rothenberg Law Firm LLP at 1-800-624-8888 or submit an InjuryLawyer.com free online case evaluation.
 The initial consultation is FREE of charge.
 We work on a contingency fee basis.
 Meaning, if we agree to handle your case, there are no legal fees unless we are successful in getting you money.

 Some lawsuits need be filed before an impending expiration date, known as the Statute of Limitations.
 Therefore, call or contact us right away to ensure that you do not waive your rights to money damages or other benefits.